 - Items valued at $200.00 or more must be itemized.
 Related costs should NOT be lumped together (i.e., lodging, meals, and per diem should be separate line items)

-- All project activities must take place outside of the United States and its territories
+- Take place outside of the United States and its territories

-- Projects may include alumni from different exchange programs and different countries
+- Include foreign alumni in the project; U.S. citizen alumni may participate as team members but cannot be team leads on projects.
+Projects may include alumni from different exchange programs and different countries

-- For instance: John DOE, Fulbright Foreign Student Program, April 2021 to March 2022 or Jane Doe, YSEALI WLA Workshop, June 2022
+- Identify the alumni involved in the project (alumni’ names, which exchange program(s) attended, and when – MM/YYYY).
+For instance: John DOE, Fulbright Foreign Student Program, April 2021 to March 2022 or Jane Doe, YSEALI WLA Workshop, June 2022

 A note on Reasonable Costs: